adrian555/DocsDump/dojo.md

   - Access the dashboard through `localhost:8080`

-  - Follow the instructions to create profile namespace
+  - Follow the instructions to have the profile namespace created

   - Run a pipeline tutorial